capsule-corp-ternoa/ternoa-proposals/TIPs/tip-500-TEE-Enclave.md

 ## Cluster Network

-In Ternoa architecture, enclaves are organized in clusters to support secret sharing.
+In Ternoa architecture, enclaves are organized in clusters to support secret-sharing threshold scheme.
 Each cluster is made of 5 different enclaves.
 Enclaves of a cluster can either belong to a single private owner (for permissioned use) or be publicly distributed in different geographical locations or cloud providers.

 Proposal to register or remove a cluster requires approval from technical committee of the Ternoa network, which is accessible from [polkadotjs](https://polkadot.js.org/apps/?rpc=wss://mainnet.ternoa.network/) app for everyone.

-Each TEE can contain multiple enclaves, and each enclave has an operator.
-The operator can request to register the enclave to cluster or remove it.
+Each TEE can contain multiple enclaves, while each enclave has an independent operator account.
+The operator can request to register the enclave to cluster or remove it from the network regarding the staking rules.

-Enclaves which are members of a cluster essentially do not share any data between each other, however separate public clusters can peer-to-peer synchronize their corresponding "slots" to help the network reliability.
+Enclaves which are members of a cluster essentially do not share any data between each other, while separate public clusters can peer-to-peer synchronize their corresponding "slots" to help the network reliability.

 There are two types of general clusters :